HumphrysFamilyTree.com

 My wife's ancestors - Gibbon - Contents

-Letter from the 11th Earl of Pembroke to his niece Elizabeth Montgomery, Aug 1822
+Letter from 11th Earl of Pembroke to Elizabeth Montgomery, 1822

 I certainly thought you had been o'er this far on your way to your Bairns; in a more airy situation than can be the Hotel of Osborne, the very thoughts of which are just now completely melting.
 I franked and forwarded your letter, and in return to what you have thought it necessary to state, I can assure you that I place perfect confidence in what you express.
 Lady Pembroke's progress to ultimate recovery is as speedy as is consistent with safety, and as this place is necessarily quiet and suits her in all respects, I hope she will let herself be persuaded to remain here for a length of time.